Macintosh 512Ke: Model differences

 The 512Ke shipped with the original short Macintosh Keyboard, but the extended Macintosh Plus Keyboard with built-in numeric keypad could be purchased optionally.
-A version of the 512Ke only sold outside of North America included the full keyboard and was marketed as the Macintosh 512K/800.
+A version of the 512Ke sold only outside of North America included the full keyboard and was marketed as the Macintosh 512K/800.
 Later, the larger keyboard would be included as standard in North America as well.

-Although the 512Ke includes the same 128K ROMs and 800K disk drive as the Mac Plus, the 512Ke retains the same port connectors as the original Mac.
-For this reason, 512Ke users' only hard disk option is the slower, floppy-port-based Hard Disk 20, or similar products for the serial port, even though the 512Ke ROMs contain the "SCSI Manager" software that enables the use of faster SCSI hard disks (because the ROMs are the same as the ones used in the Mac Plus, which does have a SCSI port).
-Apple did point users to certain third-party products which could be added to the 512Ke to provide a SCSI port (Apple copied the MacSCSI design in the Mac Plus logic board).
+Although the 512Ke includes the same 128K ROMs and 800K disk drive as the Mac Plus, the 512Ke retains the same port connectors as the first two models.
+For this reason, 512Ke users' only hard disk option is the slower floppy-port-based Hard Disk 20, or similar products for the serial port, even though the 512Ke ROMs contain the SCSI Manager software that enables the use of faster SCSI hard disks (because the ROMs are the same as those used in the Mac Plus, which does have a SCSI port).
+Apple did point users to certain third-party products which could be added to the 512Ke to provide a SCSI port.